verida/verida-js/packages/vda-did-resolver/doc/did-method-spec.md

 The namestring that shall identify this DID method is: `ethr`

-A DID that uses this method MUST begin with the following prefix: `did:ethr`.
+A DID that uses this method MUST begin with the following prefix: `did:vda`.
 Per the DID specification, this string MUST be in lowercase.
 The remainder of the DID, after the prefix, is specified below.

 ## Method Specific Identifier